doitintl/docops/README.md

 the *API Tokens* section, then select the *Generate new token* button.

 The *Token label* is for your reference only.
-We recommend that you give it a descriptive name like "GitBook API Python Client".
+We recommend that you give it a descriptive name like "DoiT GitBook Client".
 The second text box will contain your API token string.

 Before using the Python library or CLI tool, you must set the